coderefinery/IDEs/_episodes/01-introduction-to-IDEs.md

 You do this by selecting "VCS"->"Enable Version Control Integration".
 Here you can select Git.
 ![](../img/PyC-vc_enable.png)

 Notice how the colors of the file name in project view changes from black to red.
-Files with red file- names are not under version control, files with green filenames are under version control but modified, and files with black filenames are under version control but unmodified.
+Files with red filenames are not under version control, files with green filenames are under version control but modified, and files with black filenames are under version control but unmodified.

 ### The Project Interpreter